Moving to Poland: Expat Registration Guide

 - Proof of residence in Poland (rental contract, property deed, or accommodation declaration)

-- Employment contract or certificate of enrollment (if applicable - accelerates issuance)
+- Employment contract or certificate of enrollment (if applicable, accelerates issuance)

 Your local municipal office (Urzad Gminy or Urzad Dzielnicy in Warsaw).
 In Warsaw: any district office.
 In Krakow: Urzad Miasta Krakowa.